Top 12 Mental Health Specialist Skills to Put on Your Resume

 1. Psychotherapy

 Psychotherapy is a collaborative treatment process between a therapist and a client that uses psychological methods to help manage and overcome mental health issues, emotional challenges, and personal problems.
-It aims to improve an individual's well-being and mental health, to resolve or mitigate troublesome behaviors, beliefs, compulsions, thoughts, or emotions, and to improve relationships and social functioning.
+It aims to improve well-being, ease troublesome thoughts or behaviors, and strengthen relationships and social functioning.

 Why It's Important